 a) used a variety of YouTube videos where I followed expert dancers.
 The best ones are when the dancers are being filmed from behind as it is much easier to follow!
 This clip shows one of the original Grand Masters, Frank Skinner, who reintroduced the dance 60 years later and added a few new moves:

 b) used the pause and repeat facility to practice and polish each step.

 c) written down the order of the moves.

 d) visualised each move and the sequence in my head.

-To date, I’m about 80% through and now able to follow without stumbling but I’m looking forward to the next class practice when I can get some feedback!
+I made it to about 80% through and could follow without stumbling before the next class practice when I could get some feedback.

 The test came in the form of the public performance a couple of weeks later and I danced error free on the day, which was such a relief!
 However, was that enough evidence to prove I had learned the dance skills?

 Performance is what we can observe and measure during instruction or training.
 Learning—that is, the more or less permanent change in knowledge or understanding that is the target of instruction—is something we must try to infer, and current performance can be a highly unreliable index of whether learning has occurred (1)

 As a foot note therefore, pun intended, the idea is that whilst I managed to perform the Shim Sham 3 years ago, I asked myself if the learning would still exist now?
 In theory, having practiced in the manner I did, had the learning become permanent as suggested?
 Having not danced since we went into lockdown in spring 2020, would I still be able to sequence the moves in 2022?